ikawka/pickjson/README.md

+# pluckjson

-# Pick a value from a JSON string
+Pick values from a JSON string print the value on screen or copy to clipboard.

 ## Installation